Website Terms and Conditions

 Please note that the information given below is correct at the time of this document being issued to you but may be subject to change.

 In England and Wales, the government is using the Boiler Upgrade Scheme (BUS) to encourage consumers to install low-carbon heating technologies such as heat pumps.
-Low-carbon heating systems commissioned on or after 1st April 2022 are entitled to support under the scheme with a one-off grant.
+Low-carbon heating systems commissioned on or after 1st April, 2022, will be entitled to support under the scheme with a one-off grant available off the cost of air source heat pump installation.

-Once your order is confirmed, Heat Geek Installations Ltd will verify your EPC.
-If valid, we will apply for the grant on your behalf and Ofgem will ask you to confirm contract acceptance.
+Once your order for the installation is confirmed, Heat Geek Installations Ltd will confirm that you have a valid EPC.
+If in place we will apply for the grant on your behalf and Ofgem will then ask you to confirm that the contract for the installation is in place.

 You must comply with all Boiler Upgrade Scheme requirements.
-If you fail to meet these obligations or are deemed ineligible by Ofgem, you will become liable for the grant value.
+If you fail to meet these obligations or are found to be ineligible by Ofgem, you will become liable for the grant value.
+More information: UK Government eligibility page and Ofgem Boiler Upgrade Scheme information.

 It is recommended that you inform your property insurers about the proposed installation to check if it will increase your building’s insurance premium.